 - Permit alumni to donate time and service as an investment in the academic development of current students.

 The Marlin to Marlin Mentoring Program will offer alumni a meaningful opportunity to engage with current students to help develop pathways to immersive experiences in internships, study away, and undergraduate research.
 Current students will be able to receive advice from graduates who were once navigating the same obstacles to completion of experiential learning.
 The program is designed to build connections, foster discussion, and benefit both alumni and current students.

 Who can be a Marlin Mentor?

 Alumni from any year of graduation are encouraged to participate.
 To become a mentor, simply fill out the Volunteer Form and select "Marlin to Marlin Mentoring Program."
 Someone from the Office of Alumni Relations will be in touch to discuss next steps.

 Who can be a Marlin Mentee?

 Any current undergraduate student may participate in the program.
 Interested students may email any member of The Lighthouse staff to express interest.
-The executive director of The Lighthouse will then build the connection between the student and the mentor.
+The director of Career Development will then build the connection between the student and the mentor.

-Please email Amy Rush, executive director of The Lighthouse, at firstname.lastname@example.org with any questions.
+Please email career development, firstname.lastname@example.org with any questions.